canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 Python
 ======

-Sphinx is a Python application and many of its extensions are Python applications.
-By extension, Starter pack depends on Python and Python package manager.
-As it is generally recommended to work on projects locally in a virtual environment, Starter pack's local build relies on Python ``venv``.
+Because Sphinx is a Python application, the Starter Pack depends on Python and a Python package manager.
+Most of its dependencies are Python packages.
+As it is generally recommended to work on projects locally in a virtual environment, the Starter Pack's local build relies on Python ``venv``.

-To be able to work on a Starter pack-based project, you must have ``python3``, ``python3-venv``, and ``python3-pip`` on your system.
+To be able to work on a Starter Pack project, your host needs Python 3.11, pip, and venv.

 .. mermaid::
     :caption: Python's role in Starter Pack